Sleep plays an important role in good health and well–being throughout your life. Adults need around 8 hours sleep a night.

 Sleeping less can cause you to gain weight!
 Studies have shown that people who sleep less than seven hours a day are 30% more likely to be obese than those who get nine hours or more of sleep.

-It is believed that those who are sleep–deprived have reduced levels of leptin (the chemical that makes you feel full) and increased levels of ghrelin (the hunger–stimulating hormone).
+It is believed that those who are sleep–deprived have reduced levels of leptin (the chemical that makes you feel full) and increased levels of ghrelin (the hunger–stimulating hormone) meaning we may end up eating more than we need.

 3. Sleep improves mental well–being